-How to arrange flowers in a vase is not really something you learn in school (maybe Japan excluded.)
+How to arrange flowers in a vase is not really something you learn in school (maybe Japan excluded) despite flower arrangement having a long history as an art form.
 Rather, it is a skill that most of us lack and so we usually end up with arrangements that look a bit off-balance and wobbly.
 However, if you want to become a flower arranging pro or are just looking for simple ways to show off your flowers then read on and get inspired by these useful tips.

 Flower arrangements in tall vases tend to be more dramatic and fancier than short ones.
 For a tall piece, it is essential to pick flowers that have long and strong stems that will make the arrangement look more vivid.
 Learning how to arrange flowers in a tall vase is also usually easier as you can follow the contours of the vase itself, which can give direction to your arrangement.